 - Applicants currently enrolled in a film school program are not eligible.

 - Films will be selected based on the production’s relevance to the NFB’s cultural and social objectives.
-You can find detailed information at: Directing with NFB
+You can find detailed information about the considerations that influence the NFB’s programming decisions at: Propose a Project

 - Neither the Filmmaker nor the Production, as represented by any other party, is eligible for assistance or funding for any other cinematographic work at the NFB while a FAP Agreement is in effect.